plate0/platezero/docs/_posts/2019-04-16-april-update.md

+---
+layout: post
-Subject: PlateZero Monthly Update, April 2019
+title: PlateZero Monthly Update, April 2019
+categories: update
+---

 Hi there, and welcome to PlateZero's first monthly update!
 We're very excited that you've decided to create an account and we hope that this periodic email